-If you and your former spouse are separated and are ready to put an end to your marriage, our Sydney Family Lawyers can help you file for divorce or respond to an application for divorce.
+If you and your former spouse are separated and are ready to put an end to your marriage, our divorce lawyers in Sydney can help you file for divorce or respond to an application for divorce.

-Attwood Marshall Lawyers have been helping Sydney families for over 75 years resolve complicated family law matters.
-Our experienced divorce lawyers can help you understand what steps to take after separation in order to finalise your divorce.
+We have been helping Sydney families for over 75 years resolve complicated family law matters.

 Book online now

 Free Info Pack